2019 CMSA Annual National Conference

 I look forward to staying actively involved in the Georgia HFMA and being a constant resource for financial projects going into the future. ______________________________________________________________________

 What a surprise!
 Quality was featured on the front page of the Carroll County Times Newspaper on July 4th.

-Quality IT Partners Named One of INC. MAGAZINE’S BEST WORKPLACES 2017
+Quality Healthcare Partners Named One of INC. MAGAZINE’S BEST WORKPLACES 2017

-Quality IT Partners is ranked #3 in America of best workplaces in the small business sector by Inc. Magazine, spotlighted in the June 2017 Issue
+Quality Healthcare Partners is ranked #3 in America of best workplaces in the small business sector by Inc. Magazine, spotlighted in the June 2017 Issue

 Built in partnership with employee engagement and work culture experts Quantum Workplace of Omaha, Nebraska, Inc.’s Best Workplaces list is a magnifying glass on how innovative companies can truly raise the bar in hiring and retaining the best talent.